Yj-nnie/web-softwaretools-plain/report/Process.md

 ### 5. Testing

 We set up a **test** branch specifically for testing functions.
-In the early stage of development, in order to use the GitHub Pages function to facilitate unit testing, we created a new repository to store the code of our developed functions, so that we can access our project online (https://luming-liu.github.io/) and every member can see it and test it.
+In the early stage of development, in order to use the **GitHub Pages** function to facilitate unit testing, we created a new repository to store the code of our developed functions, so that we can access our project online (https://luming-liu.github.io/) and every member can see it and test it.
 The only disadvantage is that we need to manually upload the code each time, which is very inconvenient and wastes time.

 So we changed our testing way by using **docker**.
-The only thing the tester needs to do was switch to the **test** branch and type the command **docker-compose up -d** in the terminal.
+The only thing the tester needs to do is switch to the **test** branch and type the command **docker-compose up -d** in the terminal.
 Then he can easily test functions by visiting http://localhost:8080/.

 ### 6. Release